-- an off-road path from Cross Lane Gardens to the Primary School - an off-road route from Flimwell to Ticehurst. - 4.38 Plans for a pedestrian route linking Flimwell and Ticehurst will be investigated by Ticehurst Parish Council and relevant landowners. - 4.39 The Ticehurst website (www.ticehurstonline.org) should be enhanced to include maps of local walking and cycling routes.
+- an off-road path from Cross Lane Gardens to the Primary School - an off-road route from Flimwell to Ticehurst.

+4.38 The Ticehurst website (www.ticehurstonline.org) should be enhanced to include maps of local walking and cycling routes.

-4.40 Parking on the pavement by vehicles will be actively discouraged as pavements should be exclusively for use by pedestrians, wheelchair and mobility scooter users, push-chairs, and dog walkers.
+4.39 Parking on the pavement by vehicles will be actively discouraged as pavements should be exclusively for use by pedestrians, wheelchair and mobility scooter users, push-chairs, and dog walkers.
 Residents have highlighted this issue as a major concern.

-4.41 Directional signs and finger-posts are owned by the local county authority (East Sussex County Council - ESCC).
+4.40 Directional signs and finger-posts are owned by the local county authority (East Sussex County Council - ESCC).
 The iconic finger-posts are valued by the community and should be retained and maintained jointly by ESCC and Ticehurst Parish Council.

-4.42 A number of paths become waterlogged, extremely slippery and potentially dangerous during winter and spring (examples are Springfields to Ticehurst Primary School and Upper Platts to Lower Platts).
+4.41 A number of paths become waterlogged, extremely slippery and potentially dangerous during winter and spring (examples are Springfields to Ticehurst Primary School and Upper Platts to Lower Platts).
 There should be a plan of action to create durable, year-round safe footpaths.
-Footpath widening and resurfacing, where necessary, will be encouraged.